 Organisations that pivot their business models to benefit from the immense change that is well underway will future-proof their business models, capitalise on new consumer and technological opportunities, and align with investor demands.
 Ultimately, they will maintain relevance in a fast-changing environment.

-While implementing change on this scale demands considerable investment and is strategically risky; impacting supply chains, product mix, operations and investment strategies, the benefits of making that transition are in plain sight.
+While implementing change on this scale demands considerable investment and is strategically risky; impacting supply chains, product mix, operations and investment strategies, the benefits of making that transition are in plain sight – new commercial opportunities and maintaining relevance in a changing business landscape among them.

-The companies that manage this short-term pain successfully will be in a strong competitive position to optimise returns from the opportunities of a sustainable future.
+The companies that manage this short-term pain successfully will be in a strong competitive position to optimise returns from the opportunities of a sustainable and low-carbon future.